 Printed Publications.-The Minerals Yearbook summarizes annually, on a calendar-year basis, the significant economic and technical developments in the mineral industries.
-Three volumes are issued each year-volume I, Metals and Minerals; volume II, Area Reports: Domestic; and volume III, Area Reports: International.
+Three volumes are issued each year: volume I, Metals and Minerals; volume II, Area Reports-Domestic; and volume III, Area Reports-International.
 Volume I presents, by mineral commodity, salient statistics on production, trade, consumption, and other measures of economic activity.
 Volume II reviews the U.S. minerals industry by State and island possessions.
-Volume III is published as four separate regional reports that cover more than 175 foreign countries; these reports contain individual country chapters that examine the mining, refining, processing, and use of minerals in each country in the region and how they relate to U.S. industry.
-Volume III chapters also contain information on fuels.
+Volume III is printed as four separate reports that cover more than 175 foreign countries grouped in five global regions; these reports contain individual country chapters that examine the mining, refining, processing, and use of minerals in each country in the region and how they relate to U.S. industry.
+Volume III chapters also contain information on energy minerals.

-The Mineral Commodity Summaries (MCS), which is an up-to-date summary of more than 90 individual minerals and materials, is the earliest Government publication to furnish estimates that cover the previous year's nonfuel mineral industry data.
+The Mineral Commodity Summaries (MCS), which is an upto-date summary of about 90 individual minerals and materials, is the earliest Government publication to furnish estimates that cover the previous year's nonfuel mineral industry data.
 It contains information on the domestic industry structure, Government programs, tariffs, 5-year salient domestic statistics, and a summary of significant events, trends, and issues in the domestic and international minerals industry during the past year.

-The Minerals Yearbook and the MCS may be purchased by mail from the U.S. Government Printing Office, P.O.
-Box 979050, St. Louis, MO 63197-9000; telephone, (202) 512-1800 or (866) 512-1800 (toll-free); or Web site, http://bookstore.gpo.gov.
+The Minerals Yearbook and the MCS may be purchased by mail from the U.S. Government Publishing Office, P.O.
+Box 979050, St. Louis, MO 63197-9000; by telephone, (202) 512-1800 or (866) 512-1800 (toll-free); or electronically at the Web site, http://bookstore.gpo.gov.